 The C-Pulse System is currently implanted only in connection with clinical trials.
 We outsource the manufacture of our system to suppliers with our activities directed toward supply chain management and distribution of our system to clinics and hospitals.
 A number of critical components of our C-Pulse System, including the balloon, driver unit, cuff and interface lead are provided by outside suppliers and tested by us in-house.
 Our suppliers include large and small U.S.-based manufacturers of medical device components.
 The components for our system do not require significant customization for use in our system or necessitate any raw materials for which we believe our suppliers could not readily find alternative sources.
 We purchase from our suppliers primarily on a purchase order basis.
-We do not "second source" any components of our system, although we believe we could find alternative suppliers for each component of our system, other than the balloon, without materially interrupting production of our system at current levels.
+We do not "second source" any components of our system at current levels.
 If the manufacturer of the balloon used in our system was unwilling or unable to supply this component for any reason, however, our business could be adversely affected.
 If we obtain regulatory approvals necessary to commercialize our C-Pulse System, all of our outsourced manufacturers will need to increase their production of our system or we will need to develop capabilities to manufacture the system ourselves.